 Causeview's integration with iATS allows you to easily manage and update your recurring donations.
-This includes updating the payment information for credit cards and ACH payments, updating the recurring amount, updating the frequency and start date and cancelling a recurring gift.
+This includes updating the payment information for credit cards and ACH payments, updating the recurring amount, updating the frequency and start date and canceling a recurring gift.
 The ability to easily manage recurring donations within the Causeview application ensures that recurring payments occur automatically and seamlessly.

 Did you know that Causeview is also able to automatically send out email notifications to donors with recurring gifts whose credit card is expiring within 30 or 15 days?.